 There can be, and often are, multiple early disposition conferences, preliminary hearing setting dates, or pretrial conferences.

 In felony cases, however, suppression motions are typically heard in conjunction with the preliminary hearing.
-We can also determine if your are eligible for Mental Health Diversion or another California pretrial diversion program, such as a drug court.
+We can also determine if you are eligible for Mental Health Diversion or another California pretrial diversion program, such as a drug court.

 Preliminary Hearing